Jathurshan0330/SyncTwin_project/README.md

 ```

 #Demonstration
-A demonstration notebook (Demo.ipynb) is provide a hands-on experience to showcase the implementation of the method and produce results for various experiment settings.
+A demonstration notebook (Demo.ipynb) is included to provide a hands-on experience to showcase the implementation of the method and produce results for various experiment settings.